 The current compensation limit and historical compensation limits are in the following link:Local Government Compensation Limit by year

 If a local government wants to pay a position compensation that is above the limit, a request must be submitted and approved by the Commissioner of Minnesota Management & Budget.
-To request a waiver to the limit, please complete the Compensation Limit Waiver Request (word version) (pdf version), and send the completed form to the Commissioner of Minnesota Management & Budget.
+To request a compensation limit increase, please complete the Compensation Limit Increase Request Form (word version) (pdf version), and send the completed form to the Commissioner of Minnesota Management & Budget.

-If a local government has waiver approval for a position to exceed the limit, the new limit is increased annually by the amount of the CPI-U increase in the chart.
+If a local government has been granted a compensation limit increase for a position, the new limit is increased annually by the amount of the CPI-U increase in the chart.
 The most recent and historical adjustment percentages are in the following link: Local Government Compensation Limit by year